 The Village Club & Preserve is a 501(c)3 non-profit entity, registered in the state of Florida.
-Its seven directors are Krista Singleton (president), Dave Webb (vice president), Sue Andersen (secretary), Todd Rosenhaus (director), Kristy Roman (director), Cynthia Hale (director), and Matt Saum (director).
+Its six directors are Krista Singleton (president), Dave Webb (vice president), Sue Andersen (secretary), Todd Rosenhaus (director), Kristy Roman (director), and Cynthia Hale (director).
 The Village Club & Preserve received their 501(c)3 tax-exempt determination letter from the IRS in September 2018.
 We have four mission focused areas that provide programming on the property--centered on athletics, education, partnership with other local non-profits, and providing membership opportunities for others to enjoy our grounds.

 Who manages The Village Club & Preserve (VCP)?

 Who is able to access The Village Club & Preserve property?

 Will my donation be tax deductible?

 What does the property look like?
 What amenities does it have?

 Who can make donations and become a member?

 Anyone!
-Residents of the West Villages and Crane Creek, as well as the surrounding Treasure Coast community, are able to become members by making a one-time capital campaign donation and pledging ongoing dues of $40/month.
+Residents of the West Villages and Crane Creek, as well as the surrounding Treasure Coast community, are able to become members by making a one-time capital campaign donation and pledging ongoing dues (currently $40/month).
 See "How to Give" for more detail.